mbarker84/css-irl-eleventy/src/posts/building-a-greener-web.md

 [This case study](https://dannyvankooten.com/website-carbon-emissions/) by Danny van Kooten details the amount of C02 he saved by optimising his WordPress plugins.
 Used by over 2 million websites, the savings soon add up, as he explains:

 > Shaving off a single kilobyte in a file that is being loaded on 2 million websites reduces CO2 emissions by an estimated 2950 kg per month.

+### Reducing the carbon footprint of your sites might even have tangible benefits right now

+More and more governments and organisations are requiring environmental impact reports and/or setting sustainability as a criteria for winning contracts.
+For example, in the UK any new digital services commissioned by the government above a certain threshold need to meet the outcomes defined in the Greening [Government ICT and Digital Services Strategy](https://www.gov.uk/government/publications/greening-government-ict-and-digital-services-strategy-2020-2025).
+Even if you don’t care about reducing the carbon footprint of your web projects, it might be in your financial interest to do it anyway.

 ### Inaction achieves nothing